-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 2000.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Grams is shown as a purple triangle. (analysis methodology)

 Some of Grams’s most recently sponsored bills include...